Lsh0x/wami/crates/wami-credentials/src/signing_certificate/README.md

 ## Request Types

-The module provides request and response types for signing certificate operations:
+The module provides request types for signing certificate operations:
 - `UploadSigningCertificateRequest` – Request to upload a signing certificate
-- `UploadSigningCertificateResponse` – Response containing the uploaded certificate
 - `ListSigningCertificatesRequest` – Request to list signing certificates for a user
-- `ListSigningCertificatesResponse` – Response containing a list of signing certificates
 - `UpdateSigningCertificateRequest` – Request to update certificate status
 - `DeleteSigningCertificateRequest` – Request to delete a signing certificate